Manuel González Prada: Political views

-Upon returning to Peru from Europe in 1898, Gonzalez Prada would support anarchism, believing it provided more liberty compared to liberalism, which had prevented reform in Peru.
+Upon returning to Peru from Europe in 1898, Gonzalez Prada began to support anarchism, believing it provided more liberty compared to liberalism, which had prevented reform in Peru.
 He had similar anarchist thoughts as Pierre-Joseph Proudhon and Bakunin.
 An atheist, a follower of Darwin, Spencer, and Comte, Manuel González Prada was a powerful polemicist whose targets were the Catholic Church, the Spanish tradition, and, generally, any form of conservatism.
-He would describe anarchism as "a new Christianity ... without Christ" and that it would provide "unlimited freedom and the greatest well-being for the individual with the abolition of the state and private property".
+He described anarchism as "a new Christianity ... without Christ" and that it provided "unlimited freedom and the greatest well-being for the individual with the abolition of the state and private property".

 Gonzalez Prada did not see the crisis facing Peru as a class conflict, saying that one class achieving power over the other would only mimic actual social justice.
-When giving the "El intelectual y el obrero" address to the anarchist group Federación de Obreros Panaderos during an International Workers' Day event in 1905, he would make the cautioning statement that "revolutions come from above, but are made operative from below ... every revolution once successful tends to become a government of force, every victorious revolutionary degenerates into a conservative".
+When giving the "El intelectual y el obrero" address to the anarchist group Federación de Obreros Panaderos during an International Workers' Day event in 1905, he made the cautionary statement that "revolutions come from above, but are made operative from below ... every revolution once successful tends to become a government of force, every victorious revolutionary degenerates into a conservative".
 After seeing the failures of nationalism, his strong moral values and after embracing anarchism, Gonzalez Prada concluded:

 "Given the general inclination of man to abuse power, all government is evil and all authority means tyranny."

 Legacy

 The legacy of González Prada would not be recognized until later into the 20th century, influencing progressive movements within Peru.
-His writings would also influence indigenismo due to his criticism of the pervasive Spanish culture amongst the Peruvian elite.
-Linguistics scholar Bohdan Plaskacz would describe González Prada "as one of the greatest essayists of Latin America, champion of the rights of Peruvian Indians and spiritual father of the socialist movement of the following generation".
+His writings also influenced indigenismo due to his criticism of the pervasive Spanish culture amongst the Peruvian elite.
+Linguistics scholar Bohdan Plaskacz described González Prada "as one of the greatest essayists of Latin America, champion of the rights of Peruvian Indians and spiritual father of the socialist movement of the following generation".
 Peruvian intellectuals influenced by González Prada include José Carlos Mariátegui and Víctor Raúl Haya de la Torre.
 Víctor Andrés Belaúnde was influenced by González Prada's description of a superficial elite class.
 His intellectual and stylistic footprint can be found in the writing of Clorinda Matto de Turner, Mercedes Cabello de Carbonera, José Santos Chocano, Aurora Cáceres, César Vallejo, José Carlos Mariátegui and Mario Vargas Llosa.

 Following a curriculum change in the 1960s for the studies of the Peruvian Armed Forces, military students were taught the writings of González Prada and became disillusioned with the political elite, with officers ultimately overthrowing the government of Fernando Belaúnde in 1968 Peruvian coup d'état due to concerns of inequality.
-Thomas Ward, director of the Latin American and Latino Studies at Loyola University Maryland, would say of González Prada:
+Thomas Ward, director of the Latin American and Latino Studies at Loyola University Maryland, said of González Prada:

 "[E]ach century can boast of a voice that sounds in the desert shouting against colonialism, the corrupt, and its accomplices. ...
 A voice that, from the ruins of the War of the Pacific, ... rose up against pusillanimity, against the lack of principles, the Creole concept of Peru excluding the Andean, was that of Manuel González Prada."